Anku-yadav-001/60-Days-Evaluation-2/README.md

 Ensure proper loading indicators and error message components to show appropriate loading and error messages as needed.

-3. **Login Page**: This page should contain the following elements:
+**3. Login Page**: This page should contain the following elements:

 An input box for email (focus should be on this input box as soon as the page loads).
 An input box for password.